BALA291/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/README.md

 # EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER

 ### Aim:
-To generate a PWM wave at the timer pin output and  simuate it on  proteus using an virtual oscilloscope
+To generate a PWM wave at the timer pin output and  simuate it on  proteus using an virtual oscilloscope.

 ### Components required:
 STM32 CUBE IDE, Proteus 8 simulator .